 What is debt consolidation?

-Both credit card refinancing and debt consolidation are intended to help lower the interest rates, make debt more manageable, and debt repayment much easier.
+Both credit card refinancing and debt consolidation are intended to help lower the interest rates, making the debt more manageable, and debt repayment much easier.
 Although the outcomes of both these methods are similar, there are some significant differences in the benefits they offer:

 Benefits of credit card refinancing